High-temperature superconductivity from kinetic energy: Discussion on pairing mechanism and material realization

 We estimated that the paring gap can be larger than $1.5 t$ in the large $J_\perp$ limit.
 We expect $T_c$ to be as large as $0.5 t$, limited by the phase stiffness.
 When decreasing $J_\perp/t$, we expect that the pairing gap decreases, while the phase stiffness actually increases.
 This suggests that the $T_c$ first increases and then decreases, with the maximal $T_c$ at a large but finite $J_\perp$.
 Given that the hopping $t$ is usually several thousand Kelvin in typical solid state systems, the maximal $T_c$ may reach even one thousand Kelvin if one can freely tune $J_\perp$ and $J_K$ in the double Kondo model.

-One promising way to realize the double Kondo model with large $J_K,J_\perp$ is to optimize a bilayer nickelate system, similar to the experimentally studied La$_3$Ni$_2$O$_7$.
-There $J_K=-2J_H$ is from the on-site Hund's coupling between the $d_{z^2}$ and $d_{x^2-y^2}$ orbital.
+One promising way to realize the double Kondo model with large $J_K,J_\perp$ is to optimize a bilayer nickelate system, analogous to the experimentally investigated La$_3$Ni$_2$O$_7$.
+In this system, $J_K=-2J_H$ arises from the on-site Hund's coupling between the $d_{z^2}$ and $d_{x^2-y^2}$ orbital.
 As Hund's coupling is a part of the Coulomb interaction, it is natural to expect $|J_K|\gg t$.
-The real bottleneck may be the $J_\perp$ term, the super-exchange inter-layer coupling of the $d_{z^2}$ orbital.
+However, the primary challenge lies in enhancing the interlayer coupling $J_\perp$, which mediates super-exchange interactions between the $d_{z^2}$ orbital.
 To enhance $J_\perp/t$, it is desirable to reduce the lattice constant $a_z$ in the $z$ direction compared to the intra-layer lattice constant $a$.
 The current La$_3$Ni$_2$O$_7$ is still in the regime with $a_z>a$.
 We propose to search for bilayer materials with $a_z<a$.
 In this case, the energy levels of the $d_{z^2}$ and $d_{x^2-y^2}$ orbital would be reverted.
 But we can look for a superconductor for filling corresponding to the valence $d^{8+x}$ instead of $d^{8-x}$ (see Fig.~\ref{fig:10}).
 We estimate the optimal $x$ to be smaller than $x=0.5$ ($x\approx 0.3$ according to Fig.~\ref{fig:3}(b)).